Why can't I use Session Manager to connect to my Amazon EC2 instance?

 - Incorrect Session Manager Preferences configurations

-- Session Manger plug-in issues
+- Session Manger plugin issues

 - Connectivity issues

-To identify the root cause of connection issues and check for error messages, check AWS Systems Manager Agent (SSM Agent) logs.
+To identify the root cause of connection issues and check for error messages, check your AWS Systems Manager Agent (SSM Agent) logs.

 Check that you meet the Session Manager prerequisites